 In 2013, after having my second child, I started a blog called Live Simply.
 An online space to share my family’s journey of real food and natural living with a simplified approach.
 The blog was my passion project.

-Fast forward to today, 2019, the blog is now my full-time job, along with freelance food photography.
-I have a few amazing moms who work with me part-time helping with recipe work, social media, photo shoot cleanups, and editing photos.
-Running a blog isn’t for the faint of heart.
-It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today–for the opportunity to interact and share in this journey with so many other moms, parents, caregivers, and families from all over the world.
+Fast forward to today, 2020, Live Simply is now my full-time job.
+I have a small team of amazing moms who work with me part-time and help with recipe work, social media, and photo shoot cleanups.
+Running an online resource like Live Simply isn’t for the faint of heart.
+It’s the hardest thing I’ve ever done, but I’m incredibly thankful for where Live Simply is today and for the opportunity to interact and share this journey with so many other men, women, parents, caregivers, and families from all over the world.
 Live Simply is still my passion project and I’m so thankful to share this space with you.

-As I’ve learned how to run a business, and be a mom to growing children who are now in school, and also find time for myself and my husband, I’ve been on a journey to simplify life over the past few years.
-This has meant decluttering and embracing more of a minimalist attitude (not in a own-nothing way, but more in an intentional about life and things way), and learning to take care of myself.
+As I’ve learned how to run a business and be Mom to my growing children who are now in school, and also find time for myself and my husband, I’ve been on a journey to simplify life over the past few years.
+This has meant decluttering and embracing more of a minimalist attitude (not in a own-nothing way, but more in an intentional about life and things way), and learning how to take care of myself in each season of life (with nourishing food and wellness-promoting lifestyle choices).
 I’ve also been learning how to simplify our real food lifestyle by embracing food prep, strategically meal planning with rotating meal plans, and creating routines in our home.
+All of these topics are covered here at Live Simply.